sassoftware/va-custom-graphs/Examples/tallyChart/README.md

 ![](./tallySheetDemo.gif)

 Pretty Neat!
 For this report's data source, the "baseball" dataset available in the "SASHELP" library is used.
-The source dataset is also provides this dataset on the [SAS® Viya® Example Data Sets webpage](https://support.sas.com/documentation/onlinedoc/viya/examples.htm) website.
+The source dataset is also provided on the [SAS® Viya® Example Data Sets webpage](https://support.sas.com/documentation/onlinedoc/viya/examples.htm) website.
 In this post, I'll outline three steps to recreate this custom graph and report.
 Let's get started!

 <!---Get the details on the source data and how to re-create this graph in this SAS Communities Library [article](https://communities.sas.com/).--->